 Under certain conditions, employees will need to communicate with external users electronically and/or over the internet.
 Employees are cautioned to exercise an additional level of discretion and sound judgment when communicating with third parties via these systems.

 Employees should safeguard SDSU Research Foundation’s confidential information, as well as that of guests and others, from disclosure.
 Messages containing confidential information should not be left visible while you are away from your work area.

 Employees should be aware that Internet sites maintain logs of visits from users.
 These logs identify the company and the individual who accessed the Internet website.
 If your work requires a high level of security, please ask your supervisor or an appropriate manager for guidance on securely exchanging e–mail or gathering information from Internet sources.

-Mass mailings from Research Foundation must be for business purposes and shall be approved by Research Foundation before sending.
+Mass mailings from Research Foundation must be for business purposes and shall be approved by the SDSURF Communications Officer or assigned delegates before sending.

 Users should exercise good judgment in the use of e-mail distribution groups.
 These groups are intended for business purposes only.

 Any employee found to have violated these guidelines or other provisions of this policy may be subject to disciplinary action, up to and including termination of employment.
 Any employee with questions regarding any of the above is encouraged to ask his or her manager, supervisor or the Research Foundation Human Resources office for clarification.